 One of the most astounding facts about Abu Simbel is that in order to protect some of the most beautiful temples of Ancient Egypt, a massive plan was conceived to relocate the entire temple complex.

-With the expertise of Polish archaeologist Kazimierz Michałowski from the Polish Centre of Mediterranean Archaeology University of Warsaw, the temples were moved 65 metres higher and 200 metres away from the river to avoid being lost.
+With the expertise of Polish archaeologist Kazimierz Michałowski from the Polish Centre of the Mediterranean Archaeology University of Warsaw, the temples were moved 65 meters higher and 200 meters away from the river to avoid being lost.

 13. An alternative plan to save the temples was rejected

 One of the original plans wasn’t to relocate the temples but to build a small freshwater dam around them.
 This would have meant that the temples would have been submerged and that underwater viewing chambers would have given access to it.